Molokini Snorkeling (2026): Best Time, Depths, and Conditions

 Molokini is accessible only by boat.
 Many Molokini snorkel tours depart from Maʻalaea Harbor, while some operators depart from South Maui depending on the boat and itinerary.
 Always confirm your exact departure location and meeting instructions with your tour operator.

-The boat ride to Molokini is commonly about 30–45 minutes, depending on sea conditions and the vessel.
+The boat ride to Molokini typically lasts 30–45 minutes, depending on sea conditions and the vessel.
 Conditions can change day to day, so ride time (and comfort) is influenced by wind and swell.

-Plan to arrive early so you have time for paid parking, walking to the harbor, and checking in before departure.
+Plan to arrive early so you have time to find paid parking, walk to the harbor, and check in before departure.
 Check-in times and meeting locations vary by operator, so use your confirmation details to avoid rushing.

 What You’ll See While Snorkeling Molokini